- 30 May 2023

 6. Event Hub Summary

-Navigate to the Monitoring section of the resource to configure the monitoring rules for Event Hub.
+- Navigate to Event Hub -> Monitoring to configure the monitoring rules for Event Hubs